I recently posted two news articles that involved drivers who were under the influence of alcohol.

 The unfortunate reality is that many Atlanta DUI victims do not get all the compensation that they are entitled to.
 Insurance companies will do their best to minimize the amount they are required to pay, even in drunk driving cases when it is clear who is at fault.
 Punitive damages are rarely awarded unless an attorney asks for them.

-If you have been injured by a driver under the influence of alcohol or have lost a loved one to a DUI car crash, contact the Atlanta Law Offices of Shane Smith.
+If you have been injured by a driver under the influence of alcohol or have lost a loved one to a DUI car crash, contact the Atlanta Shane Smith Law.
 Call 770-HURT-999 to talk to a lawyer about your DUI injury case.